dnsimple/dnsimple-support/content/articles/setting-name-servers.markdown

 ---
-title: Changing a Domain Name Servers
+title: Setting the Name Servers for a Domain
 excerpt:
 categories:
 - Name Servers
 ---

-# Changing a Domain Name Servers
+# Setting the Name Servers for a Domain Name

 ### Table of Contents {#toc}